 Emergency Fund: 3-6 Months of Expenses

 Every financial plan starts with an emergency fund.
-Calculate your essential monthly expenses — rent, food, transport, utilities, data, school fees — and multiply by three to six months.
+Calculate your essential monthly expenses, including rent, food, transport, utilities, data and school fees, then multiply by three to six months.
 If your monthly essentials are NGN 200,000, your emergency fund target is NGN 600,000 to NGN 1,200,000.
-Keep this money in a high-yield savings account or money market fund where you can access it within 24-48 hours.
+Keep this money in a savings account or money market fund where you can access it within 24 to 48 hours.
 Do not lock emergency funds in T-bills or fixed deposits.

 House Down Payment